Title: Associate Professor

 - University of Florida - B.A. in Political Science, magna cum laude, 2006

-Mark is an Assistant Professor of Political Science.
+Mark is an Associate Professor of Political Science.
 His area of expertise is teaching

 Mark's research ha s focused on how changes within political institutions have affected policy outcomes by studying the sponsorship of amendments and the role of bicameralism on budgetary policy.
 His research also looks at the electoral connection in how variation within a constituency effects the positions legislators take on policy.